theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

  A way of thinking about the files you are using
- If you have paired end sequences you should run the command from before.
+ If you have paired end sequences, you should run the command from before.

      $ trimmomatic PE -threads 4 SRR_1056_1.fastq.gz SRR_1056_2.fastq.gz  \
                   SRR_1056_1.trimmed.fastq.gz SRR_1056_1un.trimmed.fastq.gz \